-Is more love from parents to children,
+Is more love from parents to children, and vice-versa what we need?
+Not overwhelming attention to pop cult stars. |

 From the Hollywood Walk to the houses of Doubtfire and Mork, fans are laying flowers, writing messages and meditating to the memory of Robin Williams.